lhartley870/oz-hacks/README.md

 ## Wireframes

-I used [Balsamiq](https://www.balsamiq.com) to create Wireframe mockups for desktop, tablet and mobile devices which can be found here:
+I used [Balsamiq](https://www.balsamiq.com) to create Wireframe mockups for laptop/large monitor, tablet and mobile devices which can be found here:
 * [Home Page](/readme-documents/wireframes/home-page-wireframes.png)
 * [Before You Go](/readme-documents/wireframes/before-you-go-wireframes.png)
 * [When In Oz](/readme-documents/wireframes/when-in-oz-wireframes.png)